 A degree in Chemistry is the foundation from which other disciplines arise.
 Students will learn the theory behind and obtain practical experience in chemical analyses, organic syntheses & drug design, the biochemistry of body systems and disease states and advanced materials & catalysis.

-The department offers students a variety of research opportunities through summer employment opportunities, work-study programs and final year honors projects.
-Current research projects in the department are related to drug abuse/addiction, schizophrenia, cancer chemotherapy, drug design and synthesis, design and synthesis of novel magnetic compounds including MRI agents, synthesis of novel catalysts for industrial processes.
+The department offers students a variety of research opportunities through summer employment, work-study programs, and final year honours theses.
+Current research projects in the department are related to drug abuse/addiction, schizophrenia, cancer chemotherapy, drug design and synthesis, design and synthesis of novel magnetic compounds including MRI agents, and synthesis of novel catalysts for industrial processes.

 Chemistry courses are prerequisites for entrance into professional schools such as medicine, dentistry, pharmacy and veterinary medicine.
 Speak with an Advisor is you wish to pursue any of these areas.

 - Biological Inorganic Chemistry

 - Instrumental Analysis

 - Text Books: $918